wp-plugins/wp-sticky-header/readme.txt

 == Description ==

-WP Sticky Header is the plugin to display some content/notification bar on top of the webpage.
+WP Sticky Header is the plugin to display some content/notification bar on top of the pages.
 It can be closed and the colour of the background and text colour can be modified.
-Notification bar can be shown on all pages or only in home page.
+Notification bar can be shown on all pages or only in home page or in all posts or in selected pages / posts.
 Once installed and activated, settings menu will appear on the dashboard.
 One can customize the notifications bar.